-If your child shows any emergency warning signs of MIS-C or is severely sick with other signs and symptoms, take your child to the nearest emergency department or call 911 or your local emergency number.
+If your child has emergency warning signs of MIS-C or is severely sick, take your child to the nearest emergency department.
+Or call 911 or your local emergency number.
 Remember to wear a mask to protect yourself and others.

-If your child's symptoms are not severe, contact your child's pediatrician or other health care professional.
-He or she may want to assess your child or refer you immediately to an infectious disease specialist.
+If your child's symptoms are not severe, contact your child's pediatrician or other health care provider.
+The provider may want to assess your child or refer you to a provider who specializes in infectious diseases.

 Here's some information to help you get ready for your appointment.